 Offer three quiet activity stations based on your theme, suggests Peer.
 In her Secret Garden parties, kids choose their “wings,” decorate them, and get their cheeks painted with a small design.

-Be warned: Crafts captivate girls more than boys.
+Be warned: Crafts tend to captivate girls more than boys.
 So, try these ideas and provide an alternative for the art-averse:

 Colour and add stickers to cardboard party hats or foam tiaras (from the dollar store).
 Ask lounging parents to help their kids.